 - Competitive salary overseas – the other side of the same coin – an employee who is working overseas has his or her bills paid in a local currency while earning the employer’s wage.
 This makes this cooperation even more attractive, enabling one to harness the benefits of exchange rates and differences in living costs.

 - Varied experiences – the employee is not only a set of skills that can be leveraged by the company.
 Every human carries a story that enriches the organization and enables it to think differently.
-Sometimes skills that appear irrelevant can come out in a surprising context as crucial, for example when looking for a CSR opportunity, designing new communication or launching a new product.
-An employee from a different country, or background can deliver valuable insight or share tips that wouldn’t be available elsewhere.
+Sometimes skills that appear irrelevant can come out in a surprising context as crucial, for example, when looking for a CSR opportunity, designing new communication, or launching a new product.
+An employee from a different country or background can deliver valuable insight or share tips that wouldn’t be available elsewhere.

 - 24/7 work while employees resting – a surprising one, yet it can deliver a powerful boost.
 Companies that have multiple departments scattered across the whole world can keep operability 24/7 without paying for over hours – the time zones do the job.
-Also, it can go with additional benefits – the management team can report some bugs or issues with the product to the tech team and have everything done in the morning – the tech team had eight hours of their working time while the management was sleeping due to the time zones.
+Also, it can go with additional benefits – the management team can report some bugs or issues with the product to the tech team and have everything done in the morning.
+The tech team had eight hours of their working time while the management was sleeping due to the time zones.

 - International brand exposure – being an employer is a great way to build international brand exposure.
 Having at least a handful of brand ambassadors in a local market who can testify that the company is awesome and working with it is a pleasure boosts the marketing efforts significantly.
 This can be of immense value when the company is working in a B2B model and a single employee can be a great support for a brand voice.